Thunder Sounds

 Let's start with those 120 years.
 Some take this as a pronouncement of the maximum life expectancy for human beings.
 That fails immediately in the following narratives in the Bible which routinely report lifespans much longer than that.
 It also runs afoul of Psalm 90:10 which says that a human's lifespan is 70 years, 80 if by reason of strength.
 So 120 years is not the life expentancy of mankind.

-Having gotten that out of the way, the next thing we need to glean from this part of the story is why there’s story at all (including The Flood account of which this forms the introduction).
-Simply put, this is a story about the wrath and judgment that God sent upon man and beast throughout the world for a very specific reason.
+Next, let us delve into why there is a story at all (including The Flood account of which this forms the introduction).
+Simply put, this is a story about the wrath of God and the judgment he sent upon man and beast throughout the world for a very specific reason.
 Understanding God's reason for unleashing his wrath leads, ultimately, to understanding the broader context of this story (reaching back to Genesis 4) and brings into clarity that strange detail that is the particular focus of this post.

 v.
 6:3 God limits the days of striving in judgment (contention) with mankind; humans are but flesh (NIV says mortal, but mortality has nothing to do with the issue, the word used means meat, basically, and the reason to note that will become clear as we proceed)